We all love water, but we also need to take care of our water, to help us enjoy it all year round.

 Welcome to the Watch Every Drop Water Meter.
-This is how we’ll let you know what’s going on with water supply.
+This is how we’ll let you know what’s going on with water supply during the summer months.

-This will be updated weekly and you can check in at anytime if you’re unsure about your water activities.
+This will be updated according to water supply around the region and you can check in at anytime if you’re unsure about your water activities.

-There are currently garden watering restrictions in place around the region.
+There are garden watering restrictions around the region (Wellington, Porirua, and Lower Hutt) during daylight saving months (and all year round in Upper Hutt).
 These restrictions allow for the use of:

 - A single watering system (sprinkler, irrigation system, soaker hose, or unattended hose) between 6-8am and 7-9pm.